Jhye Richardson

 Jhye Avon Richardson (born 20 September 1996) is an Australian cricketer who has represented the Australia national cricket team in all three formats.
-A right-arm fast bowler, Richardson plays for Western Australia and Perth Scorchers.
+A right-arm fast bowler, Richardson plays for Western Australia and Perth Scorchers at domestic level.

-Richardson previously played for Punjab Kings and Delhi Capitals.

 Domestic and franchise career

-Richardson is a right-arm fast bowler, and says that, due to his height (178 cm) and frame ("70 odd kilos"), he was initially discouraged by coaches to become a pace bowler, a role generally associated with taller and weightier cricketers.
+Richardson is a right-arm fast bowler, and says that, due to his height (178 cm) and frame ("70 odd kilos"), he was initially discouraged by coaches to become a pace bowler, a role generally associated with taller and heavier cricketers.
 He made his List A debut for Western Australia on 21 October 2015 in the 2015–16 Matador BBQs One-Day Cup.
-In December 2015 he was named in Australia's squad for the 2016 Under-19 Cricket World Cup.
-On 16 January 2016 he made his Twenty20 debut for the Perth Scorchers in the 2015–16 Big Bash League.
+In December 2015, he was named in Australia's squad for the 2016 Under-19 Cricket World Cup.
+On 16 January 2016, he made his T20 debut for the Perth Scorchers in the 2015–16 Big Bash League.
 He made his first-class debut for Western Australia on 15 March 2016 in the 2015–16 Sheffield Shield.

-In the 2016–17 Big Bash League Richardson claimed 11 wickets for the Scorchers and was named player of the match in the final after taking 3/30 as the Scorchers defeated the Sydney Sixers.
+In the 2016–17 Big Bash League, Richardson claimed 11 wickets for the Scorchers and was named player of the match in the final after taking 3/30 as the Scorchers defeated the Sydney Sixers.

 In November 2018, Richardson took a career best 8/47 in the first innings against New South Wales at Optus Stadium.

 In February 2021, Richardson was bought by the Punjab Kings in the IPL auction ahead of the 2021 Indian Premier League, and also the Welsh Fire for the inaugural 2021 season of The Hundred tournament.

 He was bought by Mumbai Indians in the IPL 2023 auction.

-In March 2023, Richardson underwent surgery to address hamstring issues, and, as a result, missed the 2023 IPL season.
+In March 2023, Richardson underwent surgery to address hamstring issues, and, as a result, missed the entire of the 2023 IPL season.

 He was bought by Delhi Capitals in the 2024 IPL auction.

+In February 2026, Richardson signed a short-term contract with Yorkshire County Cricket Club to play in the opening two months of that year's County Championship season.